BOOKS BY LORILN ROBERTS VISIT LORILYN'S WEBSITE BY CLICKING ON THE LINK TO THE LEFT TO LEARN MORE ABOUT HER BOOKS.

 "......My husband divorced me two years into his medical residency and married the radiation therapy tech who carried his child.
 She gave birth two weeks following the signing of the divorce papers at the courthouse.
 October 15, 1985, until recently, was etched in my memory as the worst day of my life.
 It was the day that my dreams of motherhood ended and the day that doomed me to court reporting forever.
 Depression was my comforter back then......"

-Deborah Malone, an author friend of mine, has a blog called Where Hope Blooms.
+Deborah Malone, an author friend of mine, has a blog Where Hope Blooms.
 She featured me for Christmas on how I've dealt with some of the hard places in my life.
 I share the link here to the whole article.
 I hope you find Christmas Ornaments from Christmas Past uplifting and inspirational.

 Saturday, December 9, 2017

-Immediately following their betrothal, Shale and Daniel find themselves in the midst of exploding bombs in Jerusalem.
+Amazon Reviewer: Immediately following their betrothal, Shale and Daniel find themselves in the midst of exploding bombs in Jerusalem.
 They rescue a young girl, orphaned by the warfare, and seek sanctuary in the most secret parts of the city.
 From there, they follow God's leading through the gates into the first century AD and begin to unravel the goal of their enemies and the location of Daniel's missing father.

-The Prescience is the fifth book in the Seventh Dimension Series by Lorilyn Roberts.
-With the knowledge that this novel could be read as a standalone, I embarked on reading it without knowledge of the previous books in the series.
-That was not the best decision on my part, partly because I now know major spoilers when I finally go back and read the rest of the series.
 Additionally, there was so much foreknowledge for the author to try to summarize in order to make this book a standalone that it was probably impossible for her to include everything.
 So while I was reading it, I was struggling to understand what was going on.
 The characters traveled to different times, dimensions, and spiritual locations.
 It was fascinating, but I did not fully understand how all of the different places correlated or the characters' backgrounds in each of the places.

 Despite my confusion, I found myself extremely interested in reading the rest of the series.
 I loved the characters and want to read more of them.
 I loved the Biblical symbolism and allegory that was present everywhere in the novel.
 The characters were tested through all of the spiritual warfare and experiences, and they grew.

 My biggest critique of this novel is the plot.
 As much as I enjoyed the characters, setting, and spiritual aspect, I found the plot lacking.
 It seemed more like an episode than a rounded novel.
 The characters sought to follow God, find Daniel's father, and fight against their enemies.
 They did so, but it did not seem like a concentrated effort.
 It seemed more like they were wandering from one place to another, facing weird situations, and fighting the enemies they happen to come across.
 The novel did not seem very focused on completing a major goal, and the end was subsequently left hanging in the attempt to complete a minor goal.
 It was kind of frustrating.
-I believe that I would appreciate the story more if I had read the previous novels first, enjoying it for the pleasure of seeing the characters continue on their journey.
-But as a standalone, it was not developed enough to equal a well-rounded book.

 Still, I enjoyed this novel very much.
 I recommend it as a YA Christian fiction, although I would suggest starting with the first book, The Door.